 The Sail Quilt Pattern is another really great one for beginner quilters, or for someone looking for a quick & easy project!
 Sail shows off 2 different sizes of Half Square Triangle quilt blocks, which are a staple for any new modern quilter.

-The Bonanza Quilt pattern will be released on December 9th!
-This pattern is intermediate level and includes 3 sizes.
+The Bonanza Quilt pattern is intermediate level and includes 3 sizes.
 The crib size and throw size are both AccuQuilt friendly and use Qube Angle Companion sets.